GENERAL INFORMATION: 503-823-4000

 For information and records sought from City offices, employees or officials, the Auditor or any employee or agent of the Auditor employed for the purpose of auditing or investigating the City may obtain confidential and legally privileged information and records held by the City so long as privilege is not waived as to third parties.
 The Auditor shall not disclose confidential or legally privileged information and records and shall be subject to the same penalties as the legal custodian of records for any unlawful or unauthorized disclosure.

 A. A person who fails to report as required by this Chapter shall be subject to a civil penalty and other administrative sanctions until the registration or reporting is complete and in compliance with this Chapter.

 B. A person who provides false or misleading information may be subject to a civil penalty and other administrative sanctions.

 C. A person who violates any section of this Chapter may be subject to a civil penalty of up to $1,000 per violation.

-The City Auditor may request that the City Attorney initiate action in Multnomah County Circuit Court to enforce the provisions of this Chapter, including collection of any unpaid fees or civil penalties.
-Upon such a request by the Auditor, the City Attorney shall make a determination of whether facts supporting a prima facie enforcement action exist.
-If so, the City Attorney shall either initiate an enforcement action on behalf of the City or shall retain outside counsel to work with the Auditor to do so.
+(Amended by Ordinance No. 188842, effective March 30, 2018.)
+If facts supporting an enforcement action exist, the City Auditor, in the name of the City, may initiate action in Multnomah County Circuit Court to enforce the provisions of this Chapter, including collection of any unpaid fees or civil penalties.
+The Auditor may bring such an action through independent legal counsel retained or employed by the Auditor, or may request that the City attorney provide such representation.
 The City may seek enforcement of all provisions of this Chapter in the enforcement action, including but not limited to recovery of all fees and civil penalties assessed under this Chapter as well as enforcement of any other provision of this Chapter.
 In any enforcement action, the City shall be entitled to recover any costs and attorneys’ fees incurred as a result of the violation of this Chapter.